abdel-17/swift-rational/README.md

 ## Introduction

-Swift Numerics provides the `RationalModule` module for working with rational numbers in Swift.
+Swift Rational provides the `RationalModule` module for working with rational numbers in Swift.
 ```swift
 import RationalModule